synedra/astra-setup-linkedin/README.md

 To setup your ASTRA instance, you want to run `npm exec astra-setup`

 This will do the following:
-* Have you go to your [Astra Database](https://datastx.io/workshops) to register or login
-  * There is no credit card required to sign up
-  * The 'Pay as you go' option gives you a huge amount of transactions for free:
+* Have you go to your [Astra Database](https://datastx.io/workshops) to register or login.
+There is no credit card required to sign up.
+The 'Pay as you go' option gives you a huge amount of transactions for free:
    * 30 million reads
    * 5 million writes
    * 40 gigabytes of storage